-We recommend pilots fly their wing in the middle of the weight range.
+We recommend the EPIC MOTOR is flown in the middle of the weight range.

-If you fly in the lower half of the weight range, the turning agility decreases and the glider will be more damped.
+If you fly the EPIC MOTOR in the lower half of the weight range, the turning agility decreases and the glider will be more damped.
 In strong turbulence the wing tends to deform and to collapse slightly more than with a higher wing loading.
-Only fly your wing lightly loaded if you fly in aerologically stable conditions, such as in the morning or evening.
+Only fly the EPIC MOTOR lightly loaded if you fly in aerologically stable conditions, such as in the morning or evening.

-If you fly in the upper half of the weight range, the agility and the stability in turbulence will increase.
+If you fly the EPIC MOTOR in the upper half of the weight range, the agility and the stability in turbulence will increase.
 Also the speed will increase slightly.
 The self-damping will decrease in turns, as well as after collapses.